Zacharyflynn06/Freshies/README.md

 ## Authorization

 The user will need a FREE API key to use *Freshies*, which can be found by navigating [here](https://openweathermap.org/price).

 The user will select Get API Key under the Free heading.
 Then you will be prompted to set up an account and given an API key.

+Once you have your API key, create a .env file by typing `mkdir .env` in your terminal.

+Then, add your API key to the .env file as demonstrated: API_KEY= "your key here"

 ## Initialization